Golf Ball How Many Dimples

 Conclusion: The Unsung Heroes of Golf Ball Flight

 The multitude of dimples on a golf ball are far more than just an aesthetic feature.
 They are integral to the ball's aerodynamic performance, dramatically impacting distance, trajectory, and spin.
-The design and placement of these dimples represent a significant engineering feat, resulting from advanced simulations and years of research.
+Also, the design and placement of these dimples represent a significant engineering feat, resulting from advanced simulations and years of research.
 Understanding the science behind these seemingly simple indentations provides a deeper appreciation for the technology behind this iconic piece of golfing equipment.
 The next time you tee off, take a moment to appreciate the complex engineering that allows your golf ball to soar through the air.